 The former Healthy Living Centre in Corwen was transferred to the community, enabling grant funding to be drawn down to improve information, community provision and youth work in the locality.
 Re-branded as Canolfan Ni the centre is now run by the South Denbighshire Community Partnership.
 Many community groups use the centre independently and in delivering collaborative programmes with Denbighshire County Council’s Youth Service.
 The Youth Service also work out of the Youth Centre in Llangollen engaging partners and local young people to deliver programmes that support community resilience.

 From our engagement work we are aware of concerns about the affordability and availability of housing.
-The house price to average household income ratio for Corwen is estimated at 7.1 and for Llangollen 7.4.
-This compares with 5.04 in both Denbighshire as a whole and Wales meaning housing in the Dee valley is less likely to be affordable to local residents than is the case elsewhere in the country.
+During August 2020 to 2021, house prices in Llangollen and Corwen rose by 11 and 18% respectively, meaning that housing in the Dee valley is now even less likely to be affordable to local residents.

-The Dee Valley contains significant Welsh speaking communities particular in the Western part of the areas with as many as 60% Welsh speakers in Llandrillo, 46% in Corwen and down to around 20% in Llangollen (this still accounts for over 800 people).
+The Dee Valley contains significant Welsh speaking communities particular in the Western part of the area with as many as 60% Welsh speakers in Llandrillo, 46% in Corwen and down to around 20% in Llangollen.
+The census recorded 2,532 Welsh speakers in the Dee Valley in 2011.

 The Dee Valley is rich in both cultural and heritage assets.
 The area was home to Welsh leader Owain Glyndwr who is remembered in an historic statue and annual festival at Corwen.
 The Llangollen International Musical Eisteddfod is one of the longest standing and most culturally significant events in Wales attracting major performers and bringing in thousands of visitors each year.
 Llangollen Pavilion which hosts the Eisteddfod also host many events and conferences throughout the year.